zkemail/prove.email-old/posts/proofOfTwitter.md

 npm install @zk-email/circuits @zk-email/helpers @zk-email/contracts
 ```

 ## Preparing the Email

 What we are trying to get is the "Forgot your password" email from Twitter.
 This email contains a unique link that allows the user to reset their password.
 By verifying this email, we can ensure that the user has access to the associated Twitter account.

-To get the email, you need to obtain the raw email file.
-You can find this by clicking the three dots in your email.
-Then, copy and paste the entire email into a .eml file in your repository.
+Let's start by obtaining the raw email file:

+1. Initiate a password reset process on Twitter to send yourself a reset email.

+2. Locate the email from Twitter in your inbox and download its headers.
+You can usually find this option under a menu represented by three dots, then select 'Download Message'.

+For different email clients, the process varies slightly:

+### Outlook
+If you're using Outlook, switch to plain text mode.
+Then, copy and paste the 'full email details' into the textbox on the client-side webpage.

+### Gmail and Yahoo
+For Gmail and Yahoo users, select 'Download Original Message', then copy and paste the contents into the textbox.

+3. Finally, copy and paste the entire contents of the file into your .eml file.

 ## Generating the Input for ZKRegex